iarobinson/flux-capacitr/README.md

 ## Polishing up
 * Figure out if Rack::Deflater is working
 * Configure caching
-* Fix resizing of post edit window

 ## Features
 * User registration and edit pages show preview of uploaded avatar
-* Cover page has a button with an audio easter egg
 * Users#show view displays recent posts
 * Users can reblog posts
 * Users can embed video in posts